Abdul Ghani Talpur

 Nawab Abdul Ghani Talpur is a Pakistani politician who was a member of the National Assembly of Pakistan from 2002 to 2013.

 Political career

-He was elected to the National Assembly of Pakistan from Constituency NA-231 (Dadu-I) as a candidate of Pakistan Peoples Party (PPP) in 2002 Pakistani general election.
+He was elected to the National Assembly of Pakistan from Constituency NA-231 (Dadu-I) as a candidate of Pakistan Peoples Party (PPP) in the 2002 Pakistani general election.
 He received 76,568 votes and defeated Syed Jalal Mehmood Shah.

-He was re-elected to the National Assembly from Constituency NA-231 (Jamshoro) as a candidate of PPP in 2008 Pakistani general election.
-He received 138,320 votes and defeated Syed Jalal Mehmood Shah.
+He was re-elected to the National Assembly from Constituency NA-231 (Jamshoro) as a candidate of PPP in the 2008 Pakistani general election.
+He received 138,320 votes and again defeated Syed Jalal Mehmood Shah.